Rev Jack's sermon is below and can be viewed on video RIGHT HERE!

 How do we learn?
 Luckily for us God gives us guidance to learn through the Holy Ghost, if we will but accept it.
 He gives us the power to act in the spirit of The Law.
 The Law or actually 613 little laws turned out to be in of itself a death sentence.
 The Jews could not, or would not, comply with the 613 Mosaic Laws, which brought them death.
 The Law brought Death, but the New Testament of Jesus Christ brought to us Life, true everlasting life.

-Too many Jews only cared about not violating the Law, not about the spirit of the Law which was intended.
+Very much like in our society today, too many Jews only cared about not violating the Law, not about the spirit of the Law which was intended.
+People today have a tendency to want to be a law abiding citizen and not break any laws.
+They forget about the spirit of the laws.
 Following the letter of the Law does not save an individual, following the spirit of the Law is what counts.
 If you follow the spirit of the Law, you are following what the Law was meant for.
 Jesus is the ultimate embodiment of the Law.
 As the embodiment of the Law, He gave us the important bits of the law, when He gave us the Summary of The Law, which through Him would bring life, everlasting life and happiness here on earth:

 HOU shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it; Thou shalt love thy neighbour as thyself.
 On these two commandments hang all the Law and the Prophets.